ujvarafetoshi/binary-regression-economic-fluctuations-and-job-satisfaction-spain/README.md

 ## Project Introduction

 This repository contains the data science project "How Economic Fluctuations Influence Job Satisfaction Among Employees in Spain".
-It utilizes data from the European Social Survey's 10th round (2020) to explore the relationships between economic conditions, job security, work-life balance, and their impacts on job satisfaction levels among Spanish employees.
+It utilizes data from the European Social Survey's 10th round (2020) to explore the relationships between economic conditions, job security, work-life balance, and their impacts on job satisfaction levels among Spanish employees.The focus of this project is to analyse How economic fluctuations influence job satisfaction among employees in Spain, considering the impact of job security and work-life balance.
+The target variable under analysis is ‘How satisfied are you in your main job’.
+The dependent variable uses a score from 0 to 10 with 0 being 'Extremely dissatisfied' and 10 being 'Extremely satisfied'.
+Since the focus of the project was Binary Regression, we transform our dependent using mean, and median (respectively) for the cutoff, to be binary: **satisfied and not satisfied.**

+The methodology followed throughout the project respected the eight stages for building predictive econometric models, namely, Exploratory Data Analysis and Data Preparation, Creation of  a Richer Set of Covariates, Variable Selection, Multicollinearity Issue, Model Estimation, Model Validation, Model Selection and Interpretation and Prediction.
+The current report will carefully detail each of the previously mentioned steps in the context of the Spanish reality regarding job satisfaction.

 ## Dataset Overview